harpygrian/harpygrian/README.md

 ill make this look better later.. :p

-(by the way, PLEASE whisper crowns- more likely i'll see them, even if i dont respond.)
+(by the way, PLEASE whisper crowns- more likely i'll see them. i dont usually respond but i appreciate them and thank you to those who do.)